 "To love oneself is the beginning of a life-long romance." - Oscar Wilde

 Making Mistakes.
 Every single person makes mistakes.
 It’s part of being human.
+If you're wondering how not to hate yourself after making a mistake, it comes down to making an effort to change your mindset.
 The trick is learning what you can from them wherever you can and don’t beat yourself up about it.
 Yes, take responsibility.
 Yes, fix what you can.
 Yes, apologize when necessary but then forgive yourself and move on!

 Acknowledge your best effort.
-We can’t always be the best, finish first, or snag every leading role.
-Sometimes giving our very best doesn’t win us the trophy, but that is no reason to hang our heads.
-Give yourself credit for putting in the time and the effort and again, learn ways how you could do better next time. (there’s always room for improvement!)
-Celebrate your accomplishments even though things don’t always go as successfully as you would have hoped.
+We can't always be the best, finish first, or snag every leading role.
+Sometimes giving our very best doesn't win us the trophy, but that is no reason to hang our heads.
+Give yourself credit for putting in the time and the effort, and again, learn how you could do better next time.
+(There's always room for improvement!)
+Celebrate your accomplishments even though things don't always go as successfully as you would have hoped.

 You are unique.
 There is only one you.
 We all have different reasons for being here on this earth, at this time.
 Our past helps shape us, and the present lets us choose who we want to be in our future.